 Salmonella infection may manifest as

-Gastroenteritis usually starts 12 to 48 h after ingestion of organisms, with nausea and cramping abdominal pain followed by diarrhea, fever, and sometimes vomiting.
+Gastroenteritis usually starts 12 to 48 hours after ingestion of organisms, with nausea and cramping abdominal pain followed by diarrhea, fever, and sometimes vomiting.
 Usually, the stool is watery but may be a pastelike semisolid.
 Rarely, mucus or blood is present.
 The disease is usually mild, lasting 1 to 4 days.
 Occasionally, a more severe, protracted illness occurs.
 About 10 to 30% of adults develop reactive arthritis Reactive Arthritis Reactive arthritis is an acute spondyloarthropathy that often seems precipitated by an infection, usually genitourinary or gastrointestinal.
 Common manifestations include asymmetric arthritis... read more weeks to months after diarrhea stops.
 This disorder causes pain and swelling, usually in the hips, knees, and Achilles tendon.

 Bacteremia is relatively uncommon in patients with gastroenteritis, except in infants and older people.
 However, S. Choleraesuis, S. Typhimurium, and S. Heidelberg, among others, can cause a sustained and frequently lethal bacteremic syndrome lasting ≥ 1 week, with prolonged fever, headache, malaise, and chills but rarely diarrhea.
 Sustained bacteremia suggests endovascular infection, such endocarditis or infection of an abdominal aortic aneurysm, which can occur as a complication of Salmonella bacteremia.
 Patients may have recurrent episodes of bacteremia or other invasive infections (eg, septic arthritis) due to Salmonella.
 Bacteremia is more likely to occur in immunologically compromised patients (eg, those with HIV/AIDS) and in patients with a hemolytic condition (eg, sickle cell anemia, malaria, Oroya fever), who are also more likely to develop a focal infection, such as infectious arthritis, osteomyelitis, pneumonia, endarteritis (eg, infected aortic aneurysm), endocarditis, urinary tract infection, cholangitis, and meningitis.
 Recurrent or multiple episodes of Salmonella infection in a patient without other risk factors should prompt HIV testing.